 Tasmanian primary producers, environment and industry to benefit from trees on farms

-A NEW BRAND and campaign was launched last Friday, October 16, for Private Forests Tasmania at an event in Launceston.
-The Tree Alliance, a new campaign aimed at raising awareness of farm forestry and the benefits of trees on farms, and to encourage and facilitate farmers to plant commercially viable trees in the agricultural landscape.
+A new brand and campaign was launched in October 2020 for Private Forests Tasmania.
+The Tree Alliance is aimed at raising awareness of farm forestry and the benefits of trees on farms, and to encourage and facilitate farmers to plant commercially viable trees in the agricultural landscape.

 The campaign highlights the benefits that trees deliver in terms of increased primary production productivity, while simultaneously growing high value timber products, delivering biofuel, improving water quality and efficiency, and improving the carbon balance.

 The campaign features a free expert helpline for farmers, Growing The Future magazine and a new website containing farming guides, case studies, forestry tools, species guide, FAQs, webinar series, a video series hosted by Journalist Sally Dakis and more.

 With the demand for timber expected to quadruple by 2050, The Tree Alliance looks to meet these needs in an environmentally responsible way, while also benefiting the farm and land owners which trees are planted on.

 Private Forests Tasmania Chief Executive Officer Penny Wells said planting trees on farms with the intention of harvesting and replanting was a win-win for the environment, society and landowners.

 “Growing our wood products in Tasmania provides broader benefit to the state’s economy and reduces our carbon footprint,” Ms Wells said.